Menachem Begin: Gahal and unity government

 In the following years, Begin failed to gain electoral momentum, and Herut remained far behind Labor with a total of 17 seats until 1961.
-In 1965, Herut and the Liberal Party united to form the Gahal party under Begin's leadership, but failed again to win more seats in the election that year.
-In 1966, during Herut's party convention, he was challenged by the young Ehud Olmert, who called for his resignation.
-Begin announced that he would retire from party leadership, but soon reversed his decision when the crowd pleaded with him to stay.
+In the 1965 Israeli legislative election, Herut and the Liberal Party united to form the Gahal bloc under Begin's leadership, but the merger prompted several Liberal MKs to split and form the Independent Liberals and Gahal failed to gain seats in the election, or make up the seats it lost from the Independent Liberal defection.
+In 1966, during Herut's party convention, he was challenged by the young Ehud Olmert.
+The opposition group within Herut, however, sensed that Begin's leadership position was too strong to challenge directly and concentrated on winning control over the party organization.
+They won overwhelming victories in all votes for the composition of party institutions.
+Begin responded to these challenges by announcing his retirement as party chairman and suggesting he would also resign seat in the Knesset.
+Begin's move mobilized delegates in support of him, but the party convention ended without a party chairman being elected; the chair would be vacant for eight months.
+Internal opposition to Begin' leadership came to a head a month after the convention, when Haim Amsterdam, an assistant to one of the opposition leaders, Shmuel Tamir, published a devastating attack on Begin in Ha'aretz; this led to the suspension of Tamir's party membership.
+The leaders of the opposition then established a new party in the Knesset, the Free Center, with the loss of three seats for Herut.
+After this revolt, Begin reversed his decision to retire and returned as party chairman in February 1967.

 The day the Six-Day War started in June 1967, Gahal joined the national unity government under Prime Minister Levi Eshkol of the Alignment, resulting in Begin serving in the cabinet for the first time, as a Minister without Portfolio.
 Rafi also joined the unity government at that time, with Moshe Dayan becoming Defense Minister.
 Gahal's arrangement lasted until August 1970, when Begin and Gahal quit the government, then led by Golda Meir due to disagreements over the Rogers Plan and its "in place" cease-fire with Egypt along the Suez Canal, Other sources, including William B. Quandt, note that the Labor party, by formally accepting UN 242 in mid-1970, had accepted "peace for withdrawal" on all fronts, and because of this Begin had left the unity government.
 On 5 August, Begin explained before the Knesset why he was resigning from the cabinet.
 He said, "As far as we are concerned, what do the words 'withdrawal from territories administered since 1967 by Israel' mean other than Judea and Samaria.
 Not all the territories; but by all opinion, most of them."